GabrieleGiuseppini/Ship-Sandbox/README.md

 	- Textures are mipmapped with box filtering
 - Added more realistic ropes, synthesised between two endpoints
 - Removed original parallelism of spring relaxation, as it was inherently wrong (there were race conditions in updating points caught in the boundary between parallel batches)
-- Made the data a bit more cache-friendly

-After these changes, the fps rate on my laptop increased from 7fps to 16fps.
+After these changes, the fps rate on my laptop increased from 7fps to 27fps!

 The game looks like this now:
 <img src="https://i.imgur.com/c8fTsgY.png">